 Abyss: Brainiac started removing Chloe's memories, knowing that in his desperation, Clark would rebuild the Fortress to save her, which allows Brainiac to take over the Fortress, fully morph Davis into Doomsday and possess Chloe, which is another gambit as Brainiac knows Clark will never hurt Chloe even with Brainiac inside her.

 The whole episode of Roulette is one courtesy of Chloe Sullivan.
 He did it right under Clark's nose.
 Like all things involving Oliver, it is of rather dubious morality.
 She claims she did what she had to do, and for the most part she anticipated Oliver's actions, but with Clark involved but not knowing the plan, it could go horribly wrong very easily.

-Amanda Waller pulls off one in Extreme Justice.
+Amanda Waller pulls off one in Absolute Justice.
 It looks like she's having the members of the long-retired Justice Society of America killed as a continuation of the government frame that originally put them out of business.
 Reality is she's provoking the surviving JSA members to come out of retirement to get back in the game, and meet and inspire the new generation of superheroes, because of something coming that will cause the planet to need all of its heroes.

 Michael Garibaldi never starts a conversation before first figuring out where it'll lead.
 As an inversion, he also prepares a bonus for those who manage to positively surprise him (or, if he wants to help the other person, simply for not disappointing him).
 The implications of having such a mind is lampshaded by Byron when he mocks Garibaldi by pointing out what a sad, lonely life he must lead.
 It might have been a Crowning Moment of Awesome for the character, if the fandom had actually liked the character of Byron.

 Sheridan also performs one in Rumors, Bargains and Lies.
 The League of Non-Aligned Worlds are rebuffing his attempts to set up a border patrol system, seeing ulterior motives where there aren't any.
 He provides them with plenty of Paranoia Fuel via Ivanova's completely truthfulSuspiciously Specific Denial.
 By the end of the episode, they're demanding to be protected by the White Star Fleet.